MicrosoftDocs/bot-docs/articles/language-generation/language-generation-structured-response-template.md

 # Structured response template

-Structured response templates let developers define a complex structure that supports the extensively functionality of [Language generation (LG)](../v4sdk/bot-builder-concept-language-generation.md) (like templating, composition, substitution) while leaving the interpretation of the structured response up to the caller of the LG library.
+Structured response templates let developers define a complex structure that supports the extensive functionality of [Language generation (LG)](../v4sdk/bot-builder-concept-language-generation.md), like templating, composition, while leaving the interpretation of the structured response up to the caller of the LG library.

-For bot applications, we support:
+For bot applications, the followng support is provided:
 - activity definition
 - card definition
 - [chatdown][1] style constructs